Music of South Korea: Classical music

 With the arrival of Western culture in South Korea, European classical music has been significantly popular in the Korean music scene.
 The genre has produced a number of preeminent classical musicians such as Yiruma.
 The fine range of Korean symphonic orchestras have been bolstered by notable performers and soloists, as well as highly skilled orchestra directors.
 Internationally known Korean composers of classical music include such notables as Yi Suin, who specializes in music for children, and is known for the famous "Song of My Homeland".

 Another of Korea's internationally prominent composers is Young-ja Lee.
 She was born in 1931 in Wonju and studied at the Conservatoire de Paris and the Royal Conservatory of Brussels.
 She continued her education at the Manhattan School of Music.
 Lee endured hardships during the Japanese occupation and Korean War, but emerged to become one of the dominant forces in Korean music in the 20th century.

 Hyo-Won Woo was born in 1974 and wrote mainly Christian choral music, for example Gloria, using elements of both traditional Korean music and contemporary classical music.

 Korean contemporary Christian music

 With the importation of Christianity, the evangelical use of music for proselytizing has led to many choirs, both within and without churches, and the importation of traditional American styles of Christian folksongs sung in Korean.

 Western and traditional crossover

 Korean traditional instruments have been integrated into western percussion, and are beginning a new wave of Korean world music since 1998.
-Traditional instruments are amplified, and sampled, with traditional songs rescored for new age audiences.
+Traditional instruments are amplified, and sampled, with traditional songs rescored for new demographics and regions.